dao-xyz/peerbit/docs/sharding/README.md

 ### 4.
-Now if we want 2 replicas of our content we can choose that the replicators are the 2 next elements in the list
+Now if we want 2 replicas of our content, we can choose that the replicators are the 2 next elements in the list.

 <p align="center">
     <img width="400" src="./p5.png"  alt="p5">